suriyaprakhash/learning/cloud/helm/README.md

 helm create mychart
 ```

-Update yaml, the following would produce a tgz
+Navigate to **mychart** folder and update yaml, the following would produce a tgz

 ```
 helm package .